gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 On the next screen, select the customerAdmin and the workforceAdmin Users to this Group.

-Next, go to the Roles Tab and select Grant Roles.
-This screen will look very familiar to you: it’s the same screen we used when assigning Roles to Users!
+Next, go to the Roles Tab and select "Grant Roles".
+This screen will look very familiar to you: it’s the same screen we used when assigning Admin Roles to Users!

 This time, let’s give this Group the Identity Data Admin Role across both the Customer Example and Workforce Example Environments.